jake314159/help-file-window/README.md

 + Code (without highlighting)
 + Block quotes

-This is not a compleate list and some other markdown syntax not on the list may work but haven't been tested.
+This is not a compleate list and some other markdown syntax not on the list may work but hasn't been tested.

 Sample image
 -----------